Train With Us

 Why choose us?

-- We are a recognised and approved training provider for LANTRA; The UK’s Sector Skills Council for land based and environmental industry training.
+- We are a LANTRA approved training provider.
+The UK’s Sector Skills Council for land based and environmental industry training.

-- Our courses are constantly evaluated to ensure we are the leading expert trainers in traditional mole catching techniques in the UK.
+- We are the leading expert trainers in traditional mole catching techniques in the UK.
+Our courses are delivered by our highly qualified specialist trainer.

 Louise Chapman BA (Hons) PGCE